 Check out their programs including: JED Campus (jedcampus.org), Set to Go (settogo.org), ULifeline (ulifeline.org), Half of Us (halfofus.com), Love is Louder (loveislouder.com) and Seize the Awkward (seizetheawkward.org).

 Mental Health America San Francisco Peer-Run Warm Line

 The Peer-Run Warm Line 1-855-845-7415 is a non-emergency resource for anyone in the Bay Area seeking emotional support.
 We provide assistance via phone and web chat on a nondiscriminatory basis to anyone in need.
 Some concerns callers share are challenges with interpersonal relationships, anxiety, panic, depression, finance, and alcohol and drug use.
-As of Ocotber 2019, proudly serving all of California!
+As of October 2019, proudly serving all of California!